nordic-institute/X-Road/deployment/security-server/k8s/charts/e2e-fixtures/README.md

 chart-added, not mirrored.

-`isrest`'s WireMock stub mappings (compose bind-mounts `security-server/e2e-test/src/intTest/resources/wiremock_mappings`) are not wired into this chart yet — deploying them as a ConfigMap is deferred to the topology-wiring slice, using the same "inject real files at render time" mechanism as the hurl scenario files (section 4), just not connected yet.
+`isrest`'s WireMock stub mappings (compose bind-mounts `security-server/e2e-test/src/intTest/resources/wiremock_mappings` at `/home/wiremock/mappings`, where WireMock auto-loads every `*.json` stub at startup) are deployed as a ConfigMap (`templates/isrest-mappings-configmap.yaml`), using the same "inject real files at render time, don't fork them into the chart" mechanism as the hurl scenario files (section 4) — see `values.yaml`'s `services.isrest.mappings` comment for the `--set-file` recipe.

 ## 3. DS-HTTPS keystore (moved out)